blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-absolute-and-relative-paths.md

 Certain characters in relative paths can be use to indicate different directories relative to the working directory.

-`..` is used to indicate the directory one level up from your current location.
+`..` is used to indicate the directory one level up from the working directory.

-`.` is used to indicate the directory you are currently located in.
+`.` is used to indicate the working directory.

 `~` is used to indicate your `$HOME` directory.